Last Updated on February 1, 2025

 Standard Process may share user product order information, including the items and quantities ordered, with the user’s health care provider who recommended the product(s).

 Sensitive Personal Information consists of: (1) government identifiers, such as Social Security Numbers and drivers’ license numbers; (2) account log-in information (e.g., financial account or credit card numbers in combination with any required access codes or passwords); (3) precise geolocation information; (4) racial or ethnic origin, religious or philosophical beliefs, or union membership; (5) content of postal mail, email, and text messages, unless the business is the intended recipient of the subject communications; (6) genetic data; and (7) biometric information that uniquely identifies a consumer or information concerning a consumer’s health, sex life, or sexual orientation.
-To the extent we collect information that is considered Sensitive Personal Information under CCPA, it is listed in the chart above.
-Standard Process may use information regarding your health to make inferences that allow us to provide you with information and recommendations regarding our products.
+To the extent we collect information that is considered Sensitive Personal Information under applicable State Privacy Laws, it is listed in the chart above.
+Standard Process may use information regarding your health to make inferences that allow us to provide you with information and recommendations regarding our products, including advertisements.

 Standard Process may collect personal information from the following sources: you, your agents, through our third-party service providers, data analytics providers, social media networks, and your care provider.